Valérie Da Costa

 As a protagonist of American counterculture and a friend of Susan Sontag, Peter Hujar, Robert Wilson, and Eva Hesse, Paul Thek is certainly one of the most peculiar American artists from the second half of the 20th century.

-This Italian lifestyle has marked deeply his imaginary.
+This Italian lifestyle has deeply marked his imaginary.
 In Italy, Paul Thek meets another culture.
 In Rome, he discovers ancient sculpture, Baroque churches, Renaissance artists, and the artists of the Sixties.
 In Palermo, with the photographer Peter Hujar, he faces the representation of death in the Catacombs of the Capuchins.
 On the island of Ponza, he experiences a Mediterranean life connected to nature and the sea.